sixthlaw/DaggerfallMultiplayer_Sixthlaw/README.md

 Based on the original multiplayer work by Tanguy <3 - you can find his REPO here: https://github.com/EmptyBottleInc/DFU-Tanguy-Multiplayer

+As it's been 3 years since the last update, we're carrying on the torch here!
+We love you Tanguy.
+More updates inbound in the coming weeks.

 The original DFU code is not from me, this is copied 0.14.5 code from [Daggerfall Unity](https://github.com/Interkarma/daggerfall-unity).

 You can be informed of the newest versions of the Daggerfall base game [here](https://www.dfworkshop.net/).